 GOAL's Ebola response was complex and required huge commitment, courage and skill from our team members on the ground.
 Our work helped to keep thousands safe and healthy, combining medical and social and behaviour responses and approaches.

 The Nepal Earthquake, measuring a huge 7.9 magnitude, left thousands dead and many more homeless and in need of humanitarian aid in April 2015.
 GOAL's response was fast and effective, with an Emergency team dispatched within days who supported the coordination of the delivery of food items, shelter and sanitation support.

-Reaching over five million people last year, GOAL works closely with our local and global partners to deliver lasting solutions for communities experiencing crisis and poverty.
+Reaching over 18 million people last year, GOAL works closely with our local and global partners to deliver lasting solutions for communities experiencing crisis and poverty.